 What is an ETF?

-So, what is an ETF?
-Quite simply, an ETF is a fund that is exchange-traded – in other words, it can be bought and sold on the share market in the same way you might buy or sell shares in CBA, Woolworths or BHP.
+An exchange-traded fund or ETF is a fund that is bought and sold on the share market in the same way you might buy or sell shares in individual companies like CBA, Woolworths or BHP.

 How does an ETF work?